 [2] Data collected from the following reports:

-Before 2020, data was collected through face-to-face fieldwork.
-However, from 2020 onwards, data collection has been conducted via telephone surveys.
+Data was collected through face-to-face fieldwork before 2020.
+From 2020 onwards, data collection has been conducted via telephone surveys.
 The number of participants varies year on year.
-However, all contain responses from at least 1000 British adults.
-Ipsos’ 2020 and 2021 Veracity Indexes defined adults as anyone aged 18+, whereas the 2022, 2023, and 2024 surveys considered individuals aged 16+ to be adults, and the 2019 Ipsos Veracity Index defined adults as people above the age of 15.
-Further details of each index’s methodology can be found in the reports.
+Nonetheless, all reports contain responses from at least 1000 British adults.
+Ipsos defined adults as individuals aged 18+ in the 2020 and 2021 Veracity Indexes.
+The 2022, 2023 and 2024 surveys defined adults as individuals aged 16+, while the 2019 Ipsos Veracity Index defined adults as people above the age of 15.
+Further details of each index's methodology can be found in the reports.

 [3] Indeed Editorial Team, ‘Why Become an Engineer?: 11 Reasons To Consider’.